Bismuth phosphide

-Bismuth phosphide is an inorganic compound of bismuth and phosphorus with the chemical formula BiP.
+Bismuth phosphide is a proposed inorganic compound with the chemical formula BiP.
+The structure of this material is unknown.

 Synthesis

-The reaction of sodium phosphide and bismuth trichloride in toluene (0 °C):
+One route entails the reaction of sodium phosphide and bismuth trichloride in toluene (0 °C):

-Na3P + BiCl3 -> BiP + 3NaCl
+Another method uses tris(trimethylsilyl)phosphine in place of the sodium phosphide.

 Physical properties

 When heated in air, bismuth phosphide burns.

 When heated in an atmosphere of carbon dioxide, a gradual volatilization of phosphorus is observed.

 Chemical properties

 This compound is oxidized when boiled in water.